UPPMAX/HPC-python/docs/install_packages.rst

       **First go to the directory you want your environment in.**

+      .. admonition:: Installing lightgbm on Kebnekaise

-      .. admonition:: Load modules for Python, SciPy-bundle, matplotlib, create the virtual environment, activate the environment, and install lightgbm and sckit-learn (since the versions available are not compatible with this Python) on Kebnekaise at HPC2N
+         Load modules for Python, SciPy-bundle, matplotlib, create the virtual environment, activate the environment, and install lightgbm and sckit-learn (since the versions available are not compatible with this Python) on Kebnekaise at HPC2N
          :class: dropdown

          .. code-block:: console